iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 1. Create Alert Modal Components to show the Errors om the Angular
 2. Create Component Dynamically usinh ComponentFactory resolver and ViewContainerRef in Angular
 3. Create Component using ViewContainerRef and Deprecation of entry components from angular 9
+4. Access the component Properties and methods with ComponentRef instance in Angular
+5.